 Plenary and Keynote Speakers

-10th International Conference of Control, Dynamic Systems, and Robotics (2023)
+11th International Conference of Control, Dynamic Systems, and Robotics (CDSR 2024)

-We are pleased to announce our plenary and Keynote Speakers for 10th International Conference of Control, Dynamic Systems, and Robotics (2023):
+We are pleased to announce the plenary and keynote speakers for the 11th International Conference of Control, Dynamic Systems, and Robotics (CDSR 2024) :

 Plenary Speaker